UoW-CPC/ADTGenerator/compiler/README.md

 # Compiler
->Populate data in YAML template by using Jinja2.
+>Populate data into YAML template by using Jinja2.

 ## Usage
 ### Initiate the compiler